-Wyllard realized that Dampier was right as he glanced over the rail at the dimness that was creeping in on them.
-It was blowing almost fresh by this time, and the Selache was driving very fast through the swell, which began to froth here and there.
+Wyllard fancied that he was right as he glanced over the rail at the dimness that was creeping in on them.
+It was blowing almost fresh now, and the Selache was driving very fast through the swell, which commenced to froth here and there.
 It is, as he knew from experience, always hard work, and often impossible, to pull a boat to windward in any weight of breeze, which rendered it advisable to keep the schooner under way.
 If the boat drove by them while they were reefing it might be difficult to pick her up afterwards in the dark.
 He was now distinctly anxious about her.
-Just as the light was dying out, the man in the shrouds sent down a cry.
+At length, just as the light was dying out, the man in the shrouds sent down a cry.

-"I see them, sir!" he said.
+"I see them, sir," he said.

 Dampier turned to Wyllard with a gesture of relief.
 "That's a weight off my mind.
-I wish we had a reef in, but"-he glanced up at the canvas-"she'll have to stand it.
+I wish we had a reef in, but"-and he glanced up at the canvas-"she'll have to stand it.
 Anyway, I'll leave you there.
 We want to get that second boat lashed down again."

-This, as Wyllard recognized, was necessary, though he would rather have had somebody by him and the rest of them ready to let the mainsheet run, inasmuch as he was a little to windward of the opening, and surmised that he would have to run the schooner down upon the boat.
-It was a few moments later when he saw the boat emerge from the ice, and the men in her appeared to be pulling strenuously.
-They were, perhaps, half a mile off, and the schooner, heading for the ice, was sailing very fast.
-Wyllard lost sight of the boat again, for a thin shower of whirling snow suddenly obscured the light.
+This, as Wyllard recognised, was necessary, though he would sooner have had somebody by him, and the rest of them ready to let the mainsheet run, for he was a little to windward of the opening, and surmised that he would have to run the schooner down upon the boat.
+It was a few moments later when he saw her emerge from among the ice, and the men in her appeared to be pulling strenuously.
+They were, perhaps, half a mile off, and the schooner was sailing very fast and heading for the ice.
+Then he lost sight of her again, for a thin shower of whirling snow suddenly obscured the light.
 Dampier called to him.